 Assam to be under lockdown from 6 pm on Tuesday till Mar 31

-Assam will be under lockdown from 6 pm on Tuesday till March 31 in the wake of the novel coronavirus pandemic, Health and Family Welfare Minister Himanta Biswa Sarma announced
+Assam will be under lockdown from 6 pm on Tuesday till March 31 in the wake of the novel coronavirus pandemic.
+The decision has been taken by Chief Minister Sarbananda Sonowal and disclosed by State Health Minister Himanta Biswa Sarma said.

-Addressing a press conference here on Monday, Sarma said essential services like pharmacies, medical, water supply, banking, and petrol pumps would be exempted from the purview of the lockdown
+Essential services like pharmacies, medical, water supply, banking and petrol pumps will be exempted from the purview of the lockdown.
+The state border will be sealed and no vehicles, barring those on essential duties, will be allowed, Sarma said.
+In his video conference with the deputy commissioners and superintendents of police to review the situation in the state over COVID-19, Sonowal asked them to closely monitor their respective districts to check coronavirus transmission and ensure complete adherence of the lockdown.

-The state border will be sealed and no vehicles, barring those on essential duties, will be allowed, the minister added.
-PTI TR SOMHMB
+So far, no positive case or coronavirus has been reported in Assam.
+The chief minister asked the DCs and SPs to enforce the lockdown in their respective jurisdiction and put a close monitoring system in place to make all the essential commodities available to the public.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)